-(3) Orders and payments for goods, services and works shall be undertaken in accordance with the Financial Procedure Rules.
+Orders and payments for goods, services and works shall Formatted: Level 3, Line spacing: At least 12 pt undertaken in accordance with the Financial Procedure Rules.

 In all cases, the following wording must be included in tender and request for quotation documents:

-"Information in relation to this tender may be made available on demand in accordance with the requirements of the Freedom of Information Act 2000.
+"Information in relation to this tender may be made available of Formatted: Level 3, Line spacing: At least 12 pt demand in accordance with the requirements of the Freedom of Information Act 2000.
 Tenderers should state if any of the information supplied by them is confidential or commercially sensitive or should not be disclosed in response to a request for information under the Act.
 Tenderers should state why they consider the information to be confidential or commercially sensitive.
 This will not guarantee that the information will not be disclosed but will be examined in the light of the exemptions provided in the Act."